Youth and Work Scholarship Program

 Donate to our Youth Scholarship Program: Youngsters often get a tremendous kick start by being exposed to great players and to the exciting atmosphere of a banjo camp, but they often have trouble finding the resources to attend.
 In an effort to remedy this state of affairs -- and help ensure the future of the music we love -- we have established a youth scholarship fund aimed at helping to bring more folks under 25 to Camp.
 If you can afford to contribute $25, $50, or even $100 to this cause, please check the appropriate box on the registration form and your donation will be automatically processed.

 Apply to Our Youth Scholarship Program.
 If you are 25 or under and would like to apply for a youth scholarship, email us with a few paragraphs describing your musical experience and ambitions.
 It will also help to attach a letter of recommendation from one or more instructors or established musicians who know you.
 The number of grants we are able to offer in any given year naturally depends on the level of contributions received.
-It is likely that most grants offered will take the form of partial scholarships.
+It is likely that most grants offered will take the form of partial scholarships, but in some special cases full scholarships may be granted.